Former Deputy Chief Executive

 Having originally joined The Footballers’ Further Education & Vocational Training Society, the then educational arm of the PFA, on his retirement from professional football in 1991 during which period he continued with his education to degree level.
 He then went on to join the PFA on a full-time basis in 1997.

-A current FA licensed agent, and in his position as Deputy Chief Executive represents the PFA on various boards including the Professional Football Negotiating and Consultative Committee; FA Stakeholders meetings; Professional Game Match Officials Technical Committee, the body which controls the current referees.
+During his time at the PFA, in his position as Deputy Chief Executive, John represented the union on various boards including the Professional Football Negotiating and Consultative Committee; FA Stakeholders meetings; Professional Game Match Officials Technical Committee, the body which controls the current referees.
 He has also been a Premier League Match Delegate for over a decade.